titilda/appunti/Numerical Linear Algebra/index.md

 Domain decomposition problems suffers from weak scalability: adding processors (without changing the amount of data to be processed) will be less and less effective.

+It is possible to increase the ADDS parameter: if ADDS works, the most likely increasing the parametere wil make it work better but the overhead to compute the preconditioner at each iteration increases.

 # Direct methods for linear systems

 Direct methods consists in the factorization of the matrix into other matrices that are easier to deal with.
 For example we can use **LU factorization** or **Cholesky factorization**.